 Pablo Escobar Tours – I didn’t do any of the Pablo Escobar tours.
-I think they are fine to do, but I wanted to celebrate the city that Medellin is today instead of focusing on a turbulent time in the city’s history.
+I think they are safe to do, but I wanted to celebrate the city that Medellin is today instead of focusing on a turbulent time in the city’s history.
 I was near the Edificio Monaco that is slated to be demolished in 2019, so I stopped to see it.
-It was covered with signs and colorful ribbons that I feel like were there to remember a painful past and also help the city move forward to a brighter future.
+It was covered with political signs and colorful ribbons that I feel like were there to remember a painful past and also help the city move forward to a brighter future.

 TO DO WITH KIDS

 All of the above you can do with children, but things specifically for kids are:

 Santa Fe Zoo – Inexpensive zoo with a local flair.
 The whole cab ride there the cab driver kept trying to talk me out of it, saying “Are you sure you don’t want to go to Parque Explora?”
 But my kids loved the Santa Fe Zoo, so I recommend it.

 Malls – It might sound crazy to go to a mall on vacation, but the malls in Medellin are amazing and cater to children.
 During Christmas Holidays, the Santa Fe mall has ice-skating and the El Tesoro Parque Comercial has a full amusement park inside of it.